-The composition of an EVP is not set in stone.
+The composition of an employee value proposition (EVP) is not set in stone.
 Every company will have their own version of the proposition, so a dictionary definition is hard to formulate.
 However, in layman's terms, it’s an enticing summary of what a company offers its employees.

 The reasons for having one are fairly self-explanatory; it’s how you compete for an applicant's affection in a busy job market.
 Imagine you’re in the process of hiring, say, a designer or encryptor.
 If you offer said person a job, the question they will invariably consider is, 'what makes this job better than any of the rest?'.
 To be a successful employer you need to able to answer this silent question and often an EVP is how you communicate your answer.

-What actually constitutes an EVP?
+What actually constitutes an employee value proposition?
 It's a question that's often thought but never said in HR circles.
 Would simply a job description be counted as one, or does it have to be more bespoke?
 Is it the same for everyone, or does it vary?
 To date, there isn’t much conclusively answering this.

 A good way to find all this out is to compare an EVP to your companies brand positioning and statement.
 In any marketing or sales department, there will sit a defining piece of writing that succinctly and stylishly sums up what the company is selling.
 This is both used in public facing and internal literature to clearly define the remit and focus of the brand.
 It can be worded in different ways for different people, but on a meta-level, it never changes.

 A similar approach is needed when designing an EVP, so if you can’t think of what your workplace culture stands for, chances are you don’t have one.